 Trixie broke her off.
-“Wait, wait … you're saying, Gray is your dead ancestor?”
+“Wait wait wait … you're saying that Gray is your dead ancestor?”

 Twilight nodded again.

 Luna stood by the desk, looking out the window at the night sky.
 She had arranged for Celestia to handle the moon for a few days.
-She'd have to make up for it later, but right now she knew she had to be here for Twilight and Trixie.
+She would have to make up for it later, but right now she knew she had to be here for Twilight and Trixie.

 Luna glanced down at her hooves.
 She knew it was true, but her heart rebelled against all reason.
 She closed her eyes, tears streaming down her cheeks.

 Twilight pulled her close.
-“My heart belongs to Trixie … if she'll ever forgive me for what I've done now.
-But you'll always be my friend, Luna, and I shall never forget you.
-One day you'll find somepony who can be more to you, somepony you can spend eternity with and perhaps you will remember me as a friend long after I am gone to whatever awaits me beyond.”
+“My heart belongs to Trixie.
+That is, if she can ever forgive me for what I have done.
+But you will always be my friend, Luna, and I shall never forget you.
+One day you'll find somepony who can be more to you, somepony you can spend eternity with, and perhaps you will remember me as a friend long after I am gone to whatever punishment awaits me beyond.”

 Trixie lay on her bed of blankets, staring into the darkness.
-She heard Twilight walk in and felt the sadness of the purple unicorn, but she didn't turn or say anything.
+She heard Twilight walk in and felt her sadness, but Trixie didn't turn or say anything.
 She wasn't sure how she felt any more.
 She loved Twilight, but the other unicorn had let her down repeatedly so many times now.
 How many times was too many?

 Trixie didn't respond, but Twilight knew she was awake.
-She looked at the blue unicorn lying in the dark with her back to Twilight.
-“I'm really sorry.
+She looked at Trixie lying in the dark with her back to Twilight.
+“I'm sorry.
 For everything.
 I know I may not deserve it, but I wish you would forgive me.
-I let you down, I just wish I could make it all good again.”
+I let you down.
+I just wish I could make it all good again.”

 Trixie stirred a little and turned her head at Twilight.
 “I don't hate you, Twilight.
-Perhaps I'm disappointed, perhaps I don't know if I can trust you yet, but I'll never hate you.
-I know where to place the blame for all this and it was never on you.”
+Perhaps I'm disappointed.
+Perhaps I don't know if I can trust you yet, but I'll never hate you.
+I know where to place the blame for all this, and it was never on you.”

-Trixie leaned forwards and the tip of her horn touched Twilight's briefly.
+Trixie leaned forwards, and the tip of her horn touched Twilight's briefly.
 A tiny light, like a little purple star, lit up between them as their lips met in a kiss.

 Trixie opened her eyes.
 Something was wrong.
 The sun had not yet risen above the horizon, but Trixie was wide awake.
 Twilight wasn't resting next to her.
 In her place was a small note.
 Trixie strained her eyes to read it in the darkness.

-Don't worry, I'm fine.
+“Don't worry, I am fine.
 Please come and see me at the farm when you have the time.
 I'll be there all day.

 Trixie nodded at the note.
 “Twilight has run off again.”

 Luna took the note and read it with a sigh.
-“We need to find her, now.
+“We need to find her.
+Now.
 I have a bad feeling about this.”

 Trixie stood up.
 “Do you think she's decided to face Gray on her own?”

 Luna shook her head.
-“I don't know …”
+“I don't know.”

 Luna and Trixie hurried out the door and down the street towards the farm.
 The red glow of the sun was just rising above the horizon as the old house came into sight.
-A bit of smoke rose lazily from the chimney and a faint light flickered in one of the windows.
+A bit of smoke rose lazily from the chimney, and a faint light flickered in one of the windows.

 Trixie frowned.
 “Do you think Gray is in there?
 Do you think it's a trap?”

 Luna considered.
-“I don't know … but we should be ready for anything.”
+“I don't know, but we should be ready for anything.”
 She looked at Trixie.
-“Be careful, stay behind me.”
+“Be careful, and stay behind me.”
 She then walked up to the door, preparing herself before knocking.

 Twilight smiled out at them and gestured for them to step inside.
 “You're early.
-I'm sorry if I made you nervous, please come in, and I'll explain.”
+I'm sorry if I made you nervous.
+Please come in, and I'll explain.”

 Luna and Trixie exchanged concerned glances as they followed Twilight inside.
 The sudden change in mood from the night before, when she had seemed on the verge of a nervous breakdown, was troubling.

 “I hope you'll disregard my crazy talk last night.
 Stay awake long enough and you'll go crazy sure enough and start having trouble distinguishing between dream and reality.
 I should have known better, but …” She smiled and shrugged.
-“You know how I am once I get started, once something catches my interest.
-It's so hard for me to let go again.”
+“You know how I am once I get started.
+Once something catches my interest, it's so hard for me to let go again.”

 “Anyway, Gray left this morning, returning home to continue her own studies.
-I wish you could have said farewell to her, I really think you got off on the wrong hoof with her but I didn't want to wake you.
+I wish you could have said farewell to her.
+I really think you got off on the wrong hoof with her, but I didn't want to wake you.
 I'll be doing some cleaning up here today, but maybe we can all go out tonight and have some fun?
 I really want to make it up to you.”